Documentation

 grant_type | client_credentials |

-scope | https://api.fragment.dev/* |
+scope | {{scope}} from dashboard |

-client_id | client ID from dashboard |
+client_id | {{client_id}} from dashboard |

 Your payload should be in the x-www-form-urlencoded